 Williams talks about how another option for framing identity as a person with same sex attraction is to find identity through the framework of biblical truth about God.
 A biblical view of life sees same sex attraction as disordered, and inconsistent with God’s will for sexuality.
 He says, “The key issue, for anybody, and particularly for Christians, is which of our desires and affections we choose to be defined by.”
 A Christian should find their identity in being a child of God, with Jesus as our savior.
 He says, “‘I’ (in the deepest sense of that little word) belong to Him.
 He redefines and redirects every part of my being.”
 In the same way, as Christians who struggle with crossdressing we should not let it define us.
 We are children of God, we are men of God.
 We belong to Jesus.
 Our crossdressing desires are disordered and unnatural, whether they are sexual desires or emotional desires.
 They are ultimately the result of the Fall into sin by Adam and Eve.
 But they don’t define who we truly are in God’s eyes.

-He also spent a fair amount of time explaining various types of treatments for helping people with same sex attractions.
+He also spent a fair amount of time explaining various types of treatments for helping people with same sex attraction.
 He explained how most people, even Christians, seem to think that treatments are not successful at all.
 But that is not the case, largely because people understand success incorrectly.
-If we think of success as people suddenly becoming completely heterosexual like a light switch being turned on, of course that very very very rarely happens.
+If we think of success as people suddenly becoming completely heterosexual like a light switch being turned on, of course that very very rarely happens.
 But if we think of success as people being able to resist same sex attractions, having markedly less same sex attraction, or having increased heterosexual attraction, or finding peace and wholeness and contentment in life, then there is a lot of success!
-Many good therapists and Christian organizations are doing a lot to help those that are struggling with unwanted same sex attraction which he explains on page 12.
+Many good therapists and Christian organizations are doing a lot to help those that are struggling with unwanted same sex attraction which he explains.

 The same applies to crossdressing.
 Healing means being able to resist the desires, and finding emotional peace and health.
 It means strengthening our marriages and loving our wives more faithfully.
 It means being content with who God made us to be, rather than living separate identities as both a man and a woman.
 It does not mean that suddenly all of our crossdressing desires will go away never to be seen again.
 We shouldn’t make people expect that, and we shouldn’t expect it ourselves.
 Yes it could happen and I think does happen for some.
 But we can still have “success” in healing without that happening.